gvwilson/thirdbit/src/fiction/iffy/index.md

 A handful of diced mushrooms and a splash of soy sauce joined the onions, filling the air with a rich aroma that tightened the knot in Iffy's stomach.

-The knot turned into an ache as Aunt Naggie added some of her precious spices.
+The knot sharpened as Aunt Naggie added some of her precious spices.
 "Is that Mrs. Sandhu's curry?"
 Iffy asked, turning a pair of chopsticks over and over in her hands.

 "Mm hm."
-Aunt Naggie fished the little jar out of her apron, sprinkled a little into the simmering mixture, then tucked the jar at the back of her spice shelf.
+Aunt Naggie tucked the little jar back into her apron.
 "I save it for special occasions."
 She dropped a thick handful of noodles into the pot, glanced at her foster daughter,